Best practices for choosing flooring for educational facilities

 Keep it dry

 Moisture is a constant problem in schools—from spills to boots tracking in rain, mud and snow.
 Standing water on vinyl or tile floors can present slip hazards.
 Even small amounts of moisture in the floor assembly over time can produce mold and mildew, and dramatically shorten the lifespan of flooring.
 For this reason, floor materials should dry quickly and provide a non-slip surface wherever possible.
-To prevent moisture intrusion from the concrete slab, ensure an appropriate moisture barrier is installed prior to installing finished flooring.
+To prevent moisture intrusion from the concrete slab, ensure an appropriate moisture mitigation solution such as the KOVARA floor moisture barrier is installed prior to installing finished flooring.